jalperin/popupsurveys/README.md

 Put a DIV somewhere on your page with the current user's IP address and the ID "userIP", e.g.:

 	<div id="userIP">10.0.0.1</div>

+Or alternatively, add the `get_ip_path` option to the options array (you can point it to whatismyip.php)

 **If you do not have jQuery at all:**